 Defence for theft offences is ultimately very case-specific.
 Many cases can be difficult for the prosecution to prove beyond a reasonable doubt.
 In cases where the prosecution is successful, a conditional sentence (which is served at home with certain restrictions) may be available.

-Under Ontario’s “Mandatory Charging” policy, police charge the “dominant aggressor” and the Crown counsel control the prosecution, not the complainant.
+Under Ontario’s “Mandatory Charging” policy, the police charge the “dominant aggressor” and the Crown counsel controls the prosecution, not the complainant.
 Cases cannot be withdrawn by the victim later asking the Crown Attorney to do so unless “exceptional circumstances” exist.
 The important thing to remember is that there are two sides to every story and as a criminal lawyer in Welland, we can help you tell yours.

 We are experienced legal practitioners who are always willing to go the extra mile for our clients.
 But more than that, you should choose us because we look at your situation, not as just another case but as a fellow human being in trouble who needs assistance.
 No matter the situation or the outcome, we will be honest with you and work to ensure that we give our best to our clients.

-You probably have many of questions about your case and the court process itself.
+You probably have many questions about your case and the court process itself.
 Don’t hesitate to contact the law office of J. Leigh Daboll for a consultation.
 Our openness and accessibility is something in which we take pride.
 We are located just outside Welland and serve clients from across the Niagara Region.
 Other than criminal law, we also deal with family law, divorce law and small business law, please contact us for more information.